 Other factors to consider when recording

 As you can see, some microphone types are better suited to certain sound sources than others.
 In addition to choosing between the different microphone types, there are numerous other factors to consider when recording instruments.
-The choice of pick up pattern used and the mic’s placement in relation to the sound source will each play a role in the sound that you capture.
+The choice of polar pattern used and the mic’s placement in relation to the sound source will each play a role in the sound that you capture.
 Similarly, the use of certain stereo miking techniques which work best when performed using specific microphone types will play a deciding role in how you record different instruments.
-Never the less, this article provides you with a guide to the microphone types that are most commonly used to record different instruments.
+Nevertheless, this article provides you with a guide to the microphone types that are most commonly used to record different instruments.

 What microphone types do you like to use on different instruments?
 Leave your suggestions below.